DiamondLightSource/httomolibgpu/docs/source/reference/methods.rst

 Stripes removal module
 ^^^^^^^^^^^^^^^^^^^^^^

-Modules from `Stripes removal` normally used as pre-processing tools.
+Modules from `Stripes removal` are normally used as a pre-processing tool.
 Stripes removal is equivalent to removing ring artefacts in the reconstructed images.

 .. toctree::